 What type of major gives you STEM knowledge to work with engineers, scientists and managers on a plan while taking part in a project with the skills of a technologist and applied engineer?

 Manufacturing and Engineering Technology

-"To graduate innovative Technologists and Applied Engineers who solve technological challenges to meet societal needs."
+"To graduate innovative Engineering Technologists who solve technological challenges to meet societal needs."

 Currently, the Bachelor of Science in Engineering Technology (B.S.E.T.) is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board of Engineering and Technology (ABET)